Ford S. Worthy, Jr.

 He invested a unique mix of charm, passion and curiosity in everything he did.
 For decades his work – as an appraiser, broker, developer and industry leader – placed him at the center of debates over how Raleigh, his adopted city, should manage its future growth.
 He frequently spoke out at public meetings in favor of less restrictive (or, as he liked to put it, “reasonable”) land planning and zoning policies.
 In 1974 he headed a task force established by the Wake County Board of Commissioners to obtain the land rights for a series of flood control dams that opened the way for vastly greater development between Cary, Morrisville and Raleigh.
 In 1979 he served on the committee that drafted Raleigh’s first long-range comprehensive development plan covering the next 20 years, a period that saw the city’s population double.

 He was born on September 22, 1924 at his family’s home on Main Street in Washington, NC – a few blocks from the drugstore owned by his father, Ford Stedman Worthy, a pharmacist who later served for 21 years as the U.S. Marshal for the Eastern District of North Carolina; Ford’s mother, Pauline Marion Worthy, was a teacher, librarian and writer who co-authored a history of Washington.
-In 1930, at the outset of the Great Depression, the family moved to Washington Park, where Ford grew up across the street from the Pamlico River – hunting and fishing, playing practical jokes and engaging in riverside adventures with his dogs and neighborhood friends, some of whom were friends for life.
+In 1930, at the outset of the Great Depression, the family moved to Washington Park, where Ford grew up across the street from the Pamlico River – hunting and fishing, playing practical jokes and engaging in riverside adventures with his dogs and neighborhood friends.
+At 14, as a member of Troop 24, he received the Eagle Scout Badge, then and now Scouting’s highest honor.
+The river ran through many of the merit badges he earned and many of those boys became friends for life.
 Whenever he was out on the Pamlico or on Bogue Sound or off Cape Lookout – especially while captaining one of the seven “Seaworthy” boats he owned over the years – he was in his element.

 After graduating from Washington High School in 1942, he enrolled at the University of North Carolina in Chapel Hill, joining the Navy later that fall and receiving his commission from Midshipmen’s School two years later.
 He then shipped out to the Pacific on the oil tanker USS Lackawanna.
 Shortly after World War II ended, while riding in the celebratory Armistice Day parade in Washington, he was spotted for the first time by a young teenage girl, whom he married nine years later.
 His marriage to Isabel Carter Worthy spanned 67 years, until she died in 2021.